vuxcode/pr1-project-Josefin-animation/bug-list.md

 10. <!--im having a weird paradox where the should be first since its a variable and so the function knows what to draw from for the introduction but since they contain the name the user put in then it should be lower down so the function can get it and use it but then it wont have the dialogue array.. god this is giving me a  headache. ill remove the name from the array for now and find a use for it later maybe?-->

-11. The intro confirm boxes appear even though the textbox is left empty, not what i want for obvious reasons.
+11. <!--The intro confirm boxes appear even though the textbox is left empty, not what i want for obvious reasons.-->

 12. <!--the intro text built into the confirm button function isnet appearng->
 13. <!--similar problem but now its only the else if part that isnt working. the one thats suposed to prompt the user to input a name if they havent already.-->